Multimedia Editorial Infrastructure: Audio, Video, and the Next Phase of Content Distribution

 Get personalized leadership advice and monthly goal assessment

-5. New Video Upload Features and Integrations
+5. Native Video Features and Platform-Level Distribution Support

 Snapchat has amassed a good chunk of its popularity thanks to their interactive videos – as seen in the latest iPhone X features including Animojis.